All Episodes

 Officials will target patients who are obese, have diabetes, and or heart conditions.

-So that's going to discriminate even further.
+So it's going to discriminate even further.

-Is going to call a fat.
+It's going to call a fat.

 They're going to call people with diabetes and people who have heart conditions.

-And they will know because they have your Medical records.
+And they will know because they have your medical records.

 In some cases, patients said they were too busy to come in, didn't have health insurance, but the doctors were able to work on a sliding scale or refer them to other facilities and offer low-cost screening.